 For starters, “some weights” is actually a good beginning.
 The question is how many and what kind.
 I wrote two articles that will help you if that’s a decision you find yourself faced with at this point in the construction of your home gym.

-Another part of a great weight set is have some variation of a squat rack or power cage.
-It just so happens that I’ve written a very in depth article on selecting this piece of equipment too!
+Another part of a great weight set is having some variation of a squat rack or power cage.
+It just so happens that I’ve written a very in-depth article on selecting this piece of equipment too!
 You can see that by clicking here.

-Once people do all their research on those two, they tend to almost throw in a barbell as an after thought.
+Once people do all their research on those two, they almost throw in a barbell as an afterthought.
 That’s crazy to me.
 You can’t use the first two without a barbell.
 As I stated before, it’s the only thing you actually touch during training.
-Not to mention, it can significantly add to the effectiveness of your work outs.
+Not to mention, it can significantly add to the effectiveness of your workouts.
 If you have the right assortment, that is.

-In my experience, a full weight training regimen is best accomplished using three very different types of barbell.
+In my experience, a full weight training regimen is best accomplished using three very different types of barbells.
 We’ll start with the most well known…

 Anatomy of the barbell:

-It might seem strange at first, but there are actually several key parts of a barbell that you should be familiar with.
+There are several key parts of a barbell that you should be familiar with.
 There are a surprising number of options to pick from and knowing your way around a traditional barbell will help you decide on the right one for you.
 Let’s begin with the shaft.

 Gripping the bar…